Floods in the United States (2000–present): 2015 Missouri floods

+In December 2015, major floods occurred in Missouri.
+Southwestern Missouri was the most significantly impacted and experienced over a foot of rainfall, while other parts of the Missouri Ozarks saw 5–12 inches of rain.
+The flooding caused 13 deaths, and two wastewater treatment plants were overwhelmed by the floods, leaking sewage into the floodwaters.

 March 2016 Southern and Midwestern floods

-In early March 2016, a dip in the jet stream and collection of moisture from the gulf caused a large, slow-moving weather system that produced torrential rains and severe weather as it made its way from Texas into the Mississippi Valley.
-On March 8, the storm hit northwest Louisiana, where it proceeded to create huge flood events in the area near Shreveport.
+In early March 2016, the jet stream moved southward and increased the collection of moisture from the Gulf of Mexico causing a large, slow-moving weather system that produced torrential rains and severe weather as it made its way from Texas into the Mississippi Valley.
+On March 8, the storm reached northwest Louisiana, where it proceeded to create huge flood events near Shreveport.
 Many neighborhoods around Red Chute Bayou and Flat River in Bossier Parish were quickly inundated and evacuated.
-In the neighborhood of Golden Meadows in Bossier City, the rapid rainfall overwhelmed storm drains and left people stranded in their homes with up to four feet of water in some areas.
-As the storm later moved east, the rest of North Louisiana was heavily impacted with up to twenty five inches of rain recorded in some areas such as Monroe.
-There were also many areas in other states such as Illinois, Texas, Oklahoma, Mississippi, Missouri, and Tennessee severely affected by this storm.
-Five deaths are directly attributed to this storm, and over 3500 people have been displaced.
+In the neighborhood of Golden Meadows in Bossier City, the rapid rainfall overwhelmed storm drains and stranded people in their homes with up to four feet of water in some areas.
+As the storm later moved east, the rest of North Louisiana was impacted with up to twenty five inches of rain recorded in some areas such as Monroe.
+There were also many areas in other states such as Illinois, Texas, Oklahoma, Mississippi, Missouri, and Tennessee affected by this storm.
+Five deaths are directly attributed to this storm, and over 3500 people were displaced.

 April 2016 Houston floods

 In April 2016, Houston, Texas was flooded with over one foot of rain in 24 hours.
+The event was termed "the Tax Day flood" and pushed local creek and reservoir levels to new records.
+Until Hurricane Harvey in 2017, this was the worst flooding Houston had seen since 2001's Tropical Storm Allison.